Community and Connection are at the Core of Long-term Recovery

 Awakening Recovery is the product of over 30 years of evolution in the sector, blending a structured recovery home environment with behavior modification and the 12-Steps.

 Awakening Recovery is the ONLY non-profit in the Los Angeles area that has this type of 12+ month, highly structured, 12-Step based recovery home.
 We have graduated a total of 31 residents total, and 4 residents so far in 2022.
-To date we have helped over 100 residents, graduated 27 residents with 3 more on track to graduate by the end of 2021 or the beginning of 2022.
-We have an 80+% success rate with our graduates maintaining over a year sober and in July our first graduate celebrated 5 years sober during our 5 year anniversary month.
+To date we have helped over 160 residents.
+We have an 80+% success rate with our graduates maintaining over a year sober and in July 2022, our first graduate celebrated 6 years sober.
 Over 70% of our graduates have stayed sober since graduating.

 This is what guides our decision making and daily behavior:

 - Integrity – We believe rigorous honesty and accountability are essential to all we do.

 - Learning – While our guiding principles are universal and based on the spiritual principles of the 12-Steps, we believe in evolving and adapting our methods as we learn.

 - Common Purpose – Because we have a common problem with alcoholism and drug addiction, we believe our community is connected by a common solution in recovery.

 - Action-driven – We believe successful recovery requires consistent action to change our behavior, which signals willingness to transform our lives.

 - Service – We believe in giving back to the community that saved our lives and seek to be a multiplying force for good in the world.